McLaren Elva: Performance

 The Elva can accelerate to 100 kph in less than three seconds and to 200 kph in 6.7 seconds.
+It peaks at 203 mph.

 Production

-Production was originally to be limited to 399 units with customer deliveries scheduled to begin in late 2020, but later in April 2020, the production total was reduced to 249 units according to McLaren CEO Mike Flewitt, citing customer feedback encouraging exclusivity for the decision rather than sluggish sales.
+Production was originally to be limited to 399 units with customer deliveries scheduled to begin in late 2020, but later in April 2020, the production total was reduced to 249 units, according to McLaren CEO Mike Flewitt, citing customer feedback encouraging exclusivity for the decision rather than sluggish sales.
 Production was eventually limited to 149 units.

 Marketing

 LEGO Speed Champions McLaren Elva model kit went on sale on 1 June 2021, which included a McLaren driver minifigure, complete with race suit, helmet and wrench, inspired by McLaren Automotive's Principal Development Engineer for Ultimate Series, Rachel Brown.